 - Ongoing and unwelcome comments about your faith or lack of faith

 - Offensive and negative remarks about what you believe or how you exercise your faith

 - Frequent and repeated negative comments that create a hostile or offensive work environment for you

 If a boss or supervisor does not promote you, lays you off or fires you because of your religion, this is most likely harassment.
-In this case, speak with an experienced discrimination attorney today about how to protect your workplace rights.
+In this case, speak with an experienced discrimination and harassment attorney in San Francisco about how to protect your workplace rights.